Edited By : Renée Deveney

 Ozempic Boxed Warning and Precautions

 Ozempic packaging includes a boxed warning from the FDA indicating the potential risk of thyroid cancer.
-Animal studies showed an increased risk of C-cell tumors, prompting the warning.
+Animal studies showed an increased risk of thyroid tumors, prompting the warning.
 Individuals with a personal or family history of certain types of thyroid cancer shouldn’t take Ozempic.

 Did You Know?